mtkpersona/Esp32_Cam-SimpleWebserverCamera/README.md

-# PanTiltCamera
+# Esp32_Cam-Simple_Webserver_Camera
-This repository contains code and diagram for pan tilt control using servo for esp32 camera
+This repository contains code for controlling the built in led via slider on html page and host video webserver of the esp32 camera without lagging